Written by Sabrina Martinez, Content Lead, updated and revised by Sara Jokela 05/07/2025.

 Key Emotion: Safety + Acceptance

 Here’s a hard truth: destigmatizing men’s health and care isn’t something that’s going to be laid out for you.
+Ensuring the privacy of sensitive data is crucial in creating a safe and accepting environment for men seeking mental health services.
 Do you want to see change?
 Your practice needs to be a part of the solution.
 Fortunately, it’s not as difficult to normalize positive things as people think.
 Just take a look at Ellie, who’s changing the culture of mental health with clinics across the country!
 They’ve written a fantastic post, “Why We Need to Talk About the Male Mental Health Stigma” that we’ll pull from here.

 How do they suggest destigmatizing men’s mental health?